Updated: Jul 26

-This is a twist on an old classic, and it works for paleo, keto, gluten-free, and dairy-free diets!
+This is a twist on an old classic, and it can be adapted for vegan, paleo, and gluten-free diets!
 It's also a great way to increase your (or your kids') vegetable intake in a delicious way.

 Prep & cook time: approx 45 mins

 1 zucchini, grated

 Optional: 1 lb (450g) grass-fed ground beef (or ground turkey)